liamappelbe/fftea/README.md

 they can handle.
 For example, some FFT algorithms can only handle power of two sized arrays, while others can only handle prime number sized arrays.

-Many FFT libraries only support power of two arrays.
+Most FFT libraries only support power of two arrays.
 The reason for this is that it's relatively easy to implement an efficient FFT algorithm for power of two sizes arrays, using the Cooley-Tukey algorithm.
+To handle all array sizes, you need a patchwork of different implementations for different kinds of sizes.

 In general, Cooley-Tukey algorithm actually works for any non-prime array size, by breaking it down into its prime factors.
 Powers of two just happen to be